 Censorship of Student Journalists

-- Student journalists’ efforts should not be limited or censored during this critical time.
-Rather, they must be supported and encouraged as part of providing an essential service to the community during the current COVID-19 pandemic and beyond.
+- Student journalists’ efforts should not be limited or censored, especially during the COVID pandemic.
+Rather, they must be supported and encouraged for providing an essential service to the community during these difficult times.

-- Targeting of students includes schools attempting to discipline students for posting social media which could reflect badly on the school.
+- Targeting of students includes schools attempting to discipline students for posting anything on social media that could reflect badly on the school.

-- Student journalists have been prevented from attending important meetings and they often had to fight administrators to obtain information in the public interest.
+- Student journalists have been prevented from attending important meetings and often have to fight to obtain information in the public interest.

 Elevating Civic Engagement

-- Despite efforts to suppress the youth vote, according to the Center for Information & Research on Civic Learning and Engagement, 52%-55% of youth voted in 2020, and their impact was decisive in key races across the country.
-Youth turnout was much higher than in 2016, with the youth share reaching 17% of the overall vote.
+- Youth engagement in elections is growing and increasingly important.
+Despite efforts to suppress the youth vote, according to the Center for Information & Research on Civic Learning and Engagement, 52%-55% of youth voted in 2020, and their impact was decisive in key races across the country.
+Student journalists’ role in covering elections and providing information about candidates and vital issues on the ballot is also important.

-- With so much at stake, student press highlighted information related to college students living and studying away from their family homes who have to establish residency in their new locations to register to vote.
-They detailed the many states who have prohibited the use of student ID cards for voter identification, and required in-state drivers’ licenses.
+- With so much at stake, student media highlighted information related to college students living and studying away from their family homes who have to establish residency in their new locations to register to vote.
+They detailed the many states who have prohibited the use of student ID cards for voter identification and required in-state drivers’ licenses.